Hammarn/1MB335/hidden_word_exercise_instructions.md

 ## Introduction

-The goal of this exerice is to use and test what you have learned today about interacting with the command line on Unix/Linux You will have to:
+The goal of this exercice is to use and test what you have learned today about interacting with the command line on Unix/Linux.

+You will have to:

 * Navigate directories and files